C0m3b4ck/MP3-Player-Linux/README.md

 Will show screenshots showing the use of this player in my project.

 ## Contributors
-Started on November 1st, 2025 by C0m3b4ck and FilipKFK.
+Started on November 1st, 2025 by C0m3b4ck.

 ## Roadmap / Future Enhancements
 As for now, none.